Nafir: Persia

 Two nafirs and a pair of nagaras, from Firdausi's Parable of the Ship of Shi'ism.
-Painted circa 1530-1535.
+Painted circa 1530–1535.

 Varieties of karnay trumpets from Tajikistan.
 The largest trumpets are karnay.
-The middle size trumpet is the nafir.
-The trumpet with an s-curve may have been called surna in India; however surna, sorna, and zurna are all names for reed instruments of the oboe family, so caution must be used calling a trumpet surna.
+The middle-sized trumpet is the nafir.
+The trumpet with an s-curve may have been called surna in India; however, surna, sorna, and zurna are all names for reed instruments of the oboe family, so caution must be used when calling a trumpet surna.

 In Persia, the Arab military orchestra tabl-chāna, consisting of kettle drums, cylinder drums, cymbals, straight and curved trumpets, and cone oboes, which initially belonged to the privileges of the caliphs and emirs, was soon also permitted under the Buyid dynasty (ruled 930–1062).
-Military commanders and ministers are maintained with their own army.
+Military commanders and ministers are supported by their own armies.
 The size of the orchestra was graduated according to the rank of those in power.
 The orchestras named after the kettle drum naqqāra as naqqāra-khāna or as naubat were given representative functions in addition to the military ones.

-Battle between the army of Shah Ismail and the Aq Qoyunlu, Safavid Qazvin or Isfahan, circa 1590-1600.
+Battle between the army of Shah Ismail and the Aq Qoyunlu, Safavid Qazvin or Isfahan, circa 1590–1600.
 Nafirs are in the top corners.

-The historical work Tuzūkāt-i Tīmūrī became known in Persian in the Mughal Empire in the time of Shah Jahan (r.
-1627–1658).
+The historical work Tuzūkāt-i Tīmūrī became known in Persian during the Mughal Empire under Shah Jahan.
 It deals with the rule of Timur over the Iranian highlands in the second half of the 14th century and was apparently originally written in a Turkic language.
-The tuzūkāt gives details of the insignia of the military leaders, consisting of banners (ʿalam), drums and trumpets, according to their rank.
+The tuzūkāt gives details of the insignia of the military leaders, consisting of banners (ʿalam), drums, and trumpets, according to their rank.
 Each of the twelve emirs accordingly received a banner and a cauldron drum (naqqāra).
 The Commander-in-Chief (amīr al-umarāʾ) also received the exclusive banner tümentug (tümen stands for a military unit of 10,000 men) and the banner tschartug.
-The colonel (minbaschi) received the banner tug (with a ponytail) and a trumpet nafīr, the four provincial governors (beglerbegi, beylerbey in the Ottoman Empire) received two banners (ʿalam and tschartug), a naqqāra and the trumpet burghu (horn).
+The colonel (minbaschi) received the banner tug (with a ponytail), and a trumpet nafīr; the four provincial governors (beglerbegi, beylerbey in the Ottoman Empire) received two banners (ʿalam and tschartug), a naqqāra, and the trumpet burghu (horn).